Artful Dodger (duo): Mark Hill

-Mark Hill was admitted to the school of music at the University of Southampton as a percussionist as a teenager.
-Prior to Artful Dodger, he had performed with the Welsh Philharmonic Orchestra as a percussionist, and played in jazz bands.
+Mark Hill was admitted to the school of music at the University of Southampton as a percussionist while a teenager.
+Prior to Artful Dodger, he had performed with the Welsh Philharmonic Orchestra as a percussionist and played in jazz bands.
 He had also worked as a session musician.

 During the second year of his three-year program at the University of Southampton, Hill joined a jazz-funk band.
-Few contact hours meant that he had plenty of time on his hands, so he started a recording studio with fellow student and bandmate from the jazz-funk band, Neil Kerr.
-Kerr's father provided seed capital, and in addition to this, the two business partners were able to secure a £20,000 bank loan, for which Kerr's father was listed as guarantor.
+His small number of contact hours meant he had plenty of time on his hands, so he started a recording studio with Neil Kerr, a fellow student and bandmate from the band.
+Kerr's father provided seed capital, and the two business partners were able to secure a £20,000 bank loan for which Kerr's father was listed as guarantor.
 After a few years of trading, the business attracted further capital investment from 3MV.
-This studio was described by The Guardian as being a "soundproofed room next to a radio station in Southampton"; a location which that masthead credits as having influenced the "commercial vibe" of their musical output.
+This studio was described by The Guardian as being a "soundproofed room next to a radio station in Southampton", a location which the article credits as having influenced the "commercial vibe" of their musical output.

 Pete Devereux

 Pete Devereux holds a Grade 8 in piano.
 Prior to Artful Dodger, he had played in grunge rock bands, performed classical violin, and DJ-ed.
-Devereux first found his way towards Hill when he booked time at his and Neil Kerrs' studio, after discovering it in the YellowPages.
+Devereux first found his way towards Hill when he booked time at his and Neil Kerr's studio, after discovering it in the Yellow Pages.